pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 Combine CDK constructs with any of the features of Pulumi programs to deploy faster, easier and to any cloud.
 Use Pulumi functions and stack references to connect to pre-existing infrastructure and mix in resources from any provider to bring *all* of your infrastructure under management.

-For example, we can use a Pulumi function to look up AMIs to use when creating an EC2 instance in CDK.
-Then, we connect a cloudfront distribution over the public IP to provide caching and DDOS protection.
+For example, we can use a Pulumi function to look up AMIs for creating an EC2 instance.
+Then, we connect a CloudFront distribution over the public IP to provide caching and DDOS protection.

 ```typescript
 import * as pulumicdk from '@pulumi/cdk';